ancientagent/uprise_mob/docs/PHASE2_EXECUTION_PLAN.md

 ## Purpose
-Unify the July Model realignments with current Phase 2 specs so that **mobile, API, and webapp** all converge on one canonical architecture.
+Unify the July Model realignments with current Sprint 2 specs so that **mobile, API, and webapp** all converge on one canonical architecture.
 This document is the single source of truth for backend integration, onboarding, and smokes.

 ---

-## Core Realignments (Phase 2 Foundations)
+## Core Realignments (Sprint 2 Foundations)

 ### 1. Artist/Band Unification
 - Canonical model: **ArtistProfile**